-This is a national collaborative research project approved by the National Health and Medical Research Council Partnership Projects scheme.
+This was a national collaborative research project approved by the National Health and Medical Research Council Partnership Projects scheme.
 This project aims to identify how the four-hour rule is effective in reducing access block and the adverse effects of emergency department overcrowding on patients.
-In particular, it will assess the impact of the four-hour rule as a policy intervention in reducing emergency department length of stay (EDLOS) over time in WA and compare the outcomes against comparable hospitals in NSW, Qld and ACT.
+In particular, it assessed the impact of the four-hour rule as a policy intervention in reducing emergency department length of stay (EDLOS) over time in WA and compare the outcomes against comparable hospitals in NSW, Qld and ACT.

-This project hypothesises that effective intervention for reducing EDLOS will translate into improved patient outcomes, particularly in subgroups identified as associated with the most harm from overcrowding.
-This research has the potential to develop and promote long-term partnerships amongst hospitals, health services, ambulance services and researchers to conduct collaborative research related to adverse patient outcomes, overcrowding and access block in emergency departments.
+This project hypothesised that effective intervention for reducing EDLOS would translate into improved patient outcomes, particularly in subgroups identified as associated with the most harm from overcrowding.

 The team found that nationally, the four hour rule had a consistent effect on `flow' measures: significantly reducing ED overcrowding and access block and enhancing ED efficiency.
 Time-based outcome measures mostly improved with the four-hour rule.
 There is some evidence of increased ED attendance, but no evidence of increased ED re-attendance.
 Effects on patient disposition status were mixed.
 Overall, this reflected the value of investing resources into the ED/hospital system to improve efficiency and patient experience.

 For health care providers and practitioners, the findings confirmed that while they have felt extra workload and stress, the quality of their care was not affected, and that better resources were required to support the staff.

 The study also highlighted variations between States and individual emergency departments, which could lead to improvements.